Braves vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Nolan Jones hit the field in the second game of a four-game series against Ozzie Albies and the Atlanta Braves, on Friday at Truist Park.
+The Colorado Rockies and Nolan Jones take the field against Michael Harris II and the Atlanta Braves on Saturday at Truist Park.

-The Braves have been listed as -250 moneyline favorites for this matchup against the Rockies (+200).
-The total for the contest is set at 10 runs.
+The Braves are favored in this one, at -300, while the underdog Rockies have +240 odds to play spoiler.
+Atlanta is the favorite on the run line (-2.5).
+The over/under is 9.5 runs for this contest.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.